 Do It in the Dark

-Do It in the Dark (DIITD) is an energy competition run by the Sustainability Interns.
-Each semester, one woodframe and one program house that has used the least energy will win a great prize!
-Starting this year, in partnership with Wes to Wes, all residential energy savings will go directly to financial aid.
+Do It in the Dark (DIITD) is acampus-wide energy competition run by the Sustainability Interns.
+Starting in 2013, in partnership with Wes to Wes, all residential energy savings have gone directly to the financial aid raise the cap fund.

 Frequently Asked Questions